-Determining the Core Desire of your Target Audience
+Determining the Core Desires of your Target Audience

 Read the classic book: Positioning: The Battle for Your Mind by Al Ries & Jack Trout